How Much Does a Wheelchair Ramp Cost in 2025?

 Modular

-Modular wheelchair ramp prices start as low as $400 but can reach $5,000 for longer models.
-They're prefabricated, meaning you or a contractor needs to assemble the pieces when they arrive.
-Modular ramps usually come in aluminum or steel and are generally low-maintenance.
-Assembly is easy, but it could be more difficult to install if you didn't calculate the measurements correctly before ordering.
+Modular wheelchair ramp prices start at $400 but can reach $5,000 for longer models.
+They're prefabricated, meaning a contractor needs to assemble the pieces when they arrive.
+Modular ramps are usually made of aluminum or steel and are generally low-maintenance.
+Before ordering, make sure to calculate the measurements correctly.

 Semi-Permanent

 Semi-permanent wheelchair ramps cost anywhere from $350 to $2,000 to install.
 Though they aren’t anchored to the ground permanently, they’re still stable and safe.
-If you don't need the ramp to stay in place for multiple years, a semi-permanent ramp can be a good option.
+A semi-permanent ramp can be a good option if you don't need the ramp to stay in place for multiple years.

 Permanent